-- We will consult with tenants on any proposed changes to ensure effectiveness is maintained. - The association will constantly look for ways to improve and encourage innovation. - We will establish a cross departmental value for money group which will meet quarterly to discuss a three year value for money programme. - The VfM group will work with departmental teams to analyse service delivery models to seek improvements.
-Staff will be continually encouraged to come up with ideas that will enhance our service to our residents. - Promote the use of a VfM Register to measure success and allow reinvestment of efficiency gains and to communicate these gains to staff and other stakeholders.
+- We will consult with tenants on any proposed changes to ensure effectiveness is maintained. - The Association will constantly look for ways to improve and encourage innovation. - We will encourage a cross-departmental approach to Value for Money initiatives within Leadership Team discussions on a quarterly basis, to develop a potential VfM programme. - The Leadership Team will work with their departmental teams to analyse service delivery models to seek improvements.
+Staff will be continually encouraged to come up with ideas that will enhance our service to our residents and can be rewarded via the Employee Suggestion Scheme. - Promote the use of a VfM Register to measure success and allow reinvestment of efficiency gains and to communicate these gains to staff and other stakeholders.